Initial public offering: History

 The earliest form of a company which issued public shares was the case of the publicani during the Roman Republic, although this claim is not shared by all modern scholars.
-Like modern joint-stock companies, the publicani were legal bodies independent of their members whose ownership was divided into shares, or partes.
+Like modern joint-stock companies, the publicani were legal bodies independent of their members whose ownership was divided into shares, or parts.
 There is evidence that these shares were sold to public investors and traded in a type of over-the-counter market in the Forum, near the Temple of Castor and Pollux.
 The shares fluctuated in value, encouraging the activity of speculators, or quaestors.
-Mere evidence remains of the prices for which partes were sold, the nature of initial public offerings, or a description of stock market behavior.
+Mere evidence remains of the prices for which parts were sold, the nature of initial public offerings, or a description of stock market behavior.
 Publicani lost favor with the fall of the Republic and the rise of the Empire.

 In the United States, the first IPO was the public offering of Bank of North America around 1783.

 Advantages and disadvantages

 Advantages

-When a company lists its securities on a public exchange, the money paid by the investing public for the newly issued shares goes directly to the company (primary offering) as well as to any early private investors who opt to sell all or a portion of their holdings (secondary offerings) as part of the larger IPO.
+When a company becomes publicly listed, the money paid by the investing public for the newly issued shares goes directly to the company (primary offering) as well as to any early private investors who opt to sell all or a portion of their holdings (secondary offerings) as part of the larger IPO.
 An IPO, therefore, allows a company to tap into a wide pool of potential investors to provide itself with capital for future growth, repayment of the debt, or working capital.
 A company selling common shares is never required to repay the capital to its public investors.
 Those investors must endure the unpredictable nature of the open market to price and trade their shares.
 After the IPO, when shares are traded in the market, money passes between public investors.
 For early private investors who choose to sell shares as part of the IPO process, the IPO represents an opportunity to monetize their investment.
 After the IPO, once shares are traded in the open market, investors holding large blocks of shares can either sell those shares piecemeal in the open market or sell a large block of shares directly to the public, at a fixed price, through a secondary market offering.
 This type of offering is not dilutive since no new shares are being created.
 Stock prices can change dramatically during a company's first days in the public market.

 Once a company is listed, it is able to issue additional common shares in a number of different ways, one of which is the follow-on offering.
 This method provides capital for various corporate purposes through the issuance of equity (see stock dilution) without incurring any debt.
 This ability to quickly raise potentially large amounts of capital from the marketplace is a key reason many companies seek to go public.

 An IPO accords several benefits to the previously private company: